task-jp/gstreamer-log-viewer/README.md

 ## Configuration and Customization
 Settings for the application can be accessed via `Application > Preferences...` Here, users can configure:
+- **GStreamer Source Directory**: Set the local path to the GStreamer source code for integrated source navigation.
 - **External Text Editor**: Set the path to the external editor for opening log files directly.
-- **GStreamer Source Code Path**: Set the local path to the GStreamer source code for integrated source navigation.

 ## Contributing
 Contributions are welcome!
 Please refer to the GitHub repository to report issues, suggest features, or submit pull requests.
 Follow the standard GitHub flow for collaborating on projects.